Contrastive Multi-document Question Generation: Method

 { \textbf{Policy Gradient Loss: }} The policy gradient loss is defined as follows:

 With a complete generation $\tilde{q}$, a terminal retrieval statistics reward is computed from the $Ranker$ scores and score memberships, noted as $R(\tilde{q} \vert \dpos,\dneg)$.
 This reward weights the sum of log-likelihoods of generating the observed words $o_t$ given the generation so far $\tilde{q}_{<t}$, from the underlying generator $G$, and the two document sets.
+We use \textit{oracle} questions as the policy gradient baseline for variance reduction in $R_{\text{baseline}}$.
+Results using a different policy gradient baseline are in Appendix.

 { \textbf{Set-induced Contrastive Regularization: }} We further propose an auxiliary to provide richer signals when optimizing the coordinator model.
-The intuition is that we would like to encourage the coordinator model to generate common questions \textit{toward} the positive set $\dpos$ relative to the negative set $\dneg$.
+The intuition is that we would like to encourage the coordinator model to generate questions \textit{toward} the positive set $\dpos$ relative to the negative set $\dneg$.
 We name the regularizer as \emph{Set-induced} Contrastive Regularization (SCR) because the decoding distributions from $\dpos$ and $\dneg$ guide the coordinator to learn to make contrasts between the two sets.
 Although the decoding distributions from $\dpos$ and $\dneg$ are not gold supervision signals, modifying distributional distance toward or away from them helps regulate specificity to $\dpos$.
 The former idea can be formulated as \textit{minimizing} the KL-divergence, evaluated at timestep $t$:

 We minimize both the forward and the reverse KL divergence since the forward KL does not penalize high mass of $\pi_{\theta}$ where $\pi_i$ does not.
 Likewise for the reverse KL.
 On the other hand, the latter idea can be formulated as \textit{maximizing} the KL-divergence against the negative set, evaluated at time step $t$: